metabase/static-embedding-reference-apps/README.md

 ## Premium embedding

-Embedding Metabase charts will always be free; we just ask you to include the "Powered by Metabase" graphic when embedding charts.
+Embedding Metabase charts will always be free, but we include a "Powered by Metabase" graphic when using the open source version.

 If you'd like to remove the "Powered by Metabase" graphic, check out our [Premium Embedding](https://store.metabase.com/product/embedding) options.